spexop-ui/spexop-tokens/packages/react/src/basic/navigation/SidebarFooter/README.md

 # SidebarFooter Component

+**Status**: ✅ Production Ready | **Version**: 0.2.0

 A footer section for sidebar content, typically used for version selectors, quick links, or utility actions.

+> For comprehensive documentation, examples, and advanced patterns, see the [Navigation USAGE-GUIDE.md](../USAGE-GUIDE.md#sidebar-navigation-system)

 ## Overview

-The `SidebarFooter` provides a styled footer area at the bottom of a sidebar navigation.
+The `SidebarFooter` provides a styled footer area at the bottom of a Sidebar navigation, perfect for version selectors and utility links.

 ## Features